YextSolutions/confluence-test/README.md

 5. Input your **Confluence subdomain and credentials** and click **Authorize**
 6. Click **Run Connector**

-Once the connector runs, you'll be able to see all your newly created Help Article entities in the Knowledge Graph!
+Once the connector runs, you'll be able to see all your newly created Blog Post entities in the Knowledge Graph!